 Time-lapse photography is also better left to higher-resolution sensors.
 The GH5S has internal intervalometer and time-lapse controls, but it won’t offer the same flexibility for zooming and panning in post as the 20MP GH5.

 If you’re a still photographer, Panasonic doesn’t mind if you say no the GH5S — the company will very happily sell you the new Lumix G9.
-That said, the GH5S does have one potential advantage over the both the GH5 and the G9: 14-bit RAW files.
-Presumably, this is to hold the extra data from the increased dynamic range of the 10.2MP sensor.
-How big a difference this makes, and whether or not it makes up for the lack of resolution relative to its peers, is something we’ll try to look at in our full review.
-(Even on full-frame cameras with oodles of pixels and high dynamic range, the difference between 12 and 14 bits is often hard to spot.)
+The GH5S does have one potential advantage over the both the GH5 and the G9, however: 14-bit RAW files.
+This is to hold the extra data from the increased dynamic range of the 10.2MP sensor.

-The Lumix GH5S is a very exciting camera for a small number of people, and we are rather impressed — perhaps even a bit shocked — that Panasonic made it.
-This may look like a hybrid mirrorless camera, but it is a professional video tool through and through, one we expect to see used in everything from student films to Hollywood blockbusters.
+The GH5S is a very exciting camera for a relatively small number of people, and we are rather impressed — perhaps even a bit shocked — that Panasonic made it.
+It may look like a hybrid mirrorless camera, but it is a professional production camera through and through, one that could see use in everything from student films to Hollywood blockbusters.
 It is a (relatively) affordable entry point into the world of cinema cameras, and a capable B camera and crash cam for high-budget productions.
-Oh yeah, and it’s a decently capable still camera if, you know, you want to take some photos with it.
+Oh yeah, and it’s a decently capable still camera if you happen to want to take some photos.

 However, the niche appeal of the GH5S means it comes at a $500 premium over the standard model.
-We’re not sure how we feel about that.
 Understandably, this is still a very cheap camera from the perspective of many professional shooters, but it might keep advanced tools like video scopes and time code sync out of the hands of budget-conscious amateurs and students who could benefit from learning and working with those tools.